netidx/netidx-book/src/administration/configuration.md

   `id_map_timeout` (default 3600 s) is how long the resolver caches a successful lookup per caller before re-querying.

-- pid_file: path of the pid file written when the resolver daemonises (i.e. when started without `-f`).
+- pid_file: on Unix, the path of the pid file written when the resolver daemonises (i.e. when started without `-f`).
 The member-server index is set as the file extension, so a `pid_file` of `/var/run/netidx` becomes `/var/run/netidx.0` for server 0,